cosmos/ibc/spec/client/ics-008-wasm-client/README.md

 to access client and consensus data structures and, after performing certain computations, to update the storage with the new versions of them.

-The implementation in ibc-go chooses to share the Wasm client store between the `02-client` module (for reading), `08-wasm` module (for instantiation), and Wasm contract.
+For this reason, the implementation in ibc-go chooses to share the Wasm client store between the `02-client` module (for reading), `08-wasm` module (for instantiation), and Wasm contract.
 Other than instantiation, the Wasm contract is responsible for updating state.

 ### Wasm VM